suryanshkushwaha/nudge.notch/README.md

   </a>
 </p>

-Say hello to **NudgeNotch**, your blink reminder that lives in the MacBook notch!
-NudgeNotch helps you reduce eye strain by gently reminding you to blink at regular intervals, right where you can’t miss it.
-The notch transforms into a dynamic visual cue, complete with a blinking eye animation and customizable reminders.
+Say hello to **NudgeNotch**, your eye-care reminder that lives in the MacBook notch!
+NudgeNotch helps you reduce eye strain by gently reminding you to blink and look away at regular intervals, right where you can’t miss it.
+The notch transforms into a dynamic visual cue, complete with a blinking eye animation, 20-20-20 rule look away reminders, and customizable settings.

 <p align="center">
   <img src="./demos/app-demo.gif" alt="Demo GIF" />